 - Enhance the quality of life for local residents.

 - Contribute to vibrant, healthy, successful and sustainable communities.

 - Promote community spirit and encourage community activity.

 Grants may support a wide range of costs, such as equipment, staff or sessional workers, consultations, running costs for local groups, maintenance or refurbishment of community facilities, and so on.

 Who can apply?

 Groups and organisations working to benefit people in the Parish of Stow area can apply.
-You don’t need to be registered charity to apply, but your group/organisation must meet our standard eligibility criteria.
+You don’t need to be a registered charity to apply, but your group/organisation must meet our standard eligibility criteria.

 Applications from groups/organisations located out with the fund area will be considered on a case-by-case basis and must demonstrate clear benefits for residents within the fund area.